CU-CommunityApps/docker-petshop/README.md

 1. Configure your Puppet manifest to deploy your encrypted file and the decryption script, contents as is, to the Docker image.
 Do that in `puppet-petshop/manifests/app.pp`.

-1. Setup a launch script (e.g., [launch.sh](container-scripts/launch.sh)) to decrypt the file and ensure it has the right linux group ownership and permissions.
+1. Setup a launch script (e.g., [launch.sh](container-scripts/launch.sh)) to decrypt the file and ensure it has the right linux group ownership and permissions in the container.

 1. Ensure that your [Dockerfile](Dockerfile) is configured to call your decryption script at container launch (instead of at Docker build time).